Acce5sDenied/MCBE_Parkour_wiki/README.md

 ## Block Mechanics
 //todo
 #### Soulsand
+Effect box: 1×1×1 lifted up by 0.1.
+(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside) Entity will receive effect when their coordinates is in this region.
+Effect on movement: todo
 #### Honey block
 #### Slime block
 #### Ices
+Effect box: 1×1×1 lifted up by 0.1.
+(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside) Entity will receive effect when their coordinates is in this region.
++ Blue ice slipperiness factor `0.989`
++ Packed ice slipperiness factor `0.98`
++ Ice slipperiness factor `0.98`
++ Frosted ice slipperiness factor `0.98`
 #### Catch/Climb type blocks
 #### Water
 #### Lava